 Determine categories of mixtures only by the summation method without using the additivity formula.
-3. Process in the case classification not applied.
+3. Processing when a hazard category is not given.

 In the case any classification not applied as a result of process described above, it is judged as "classification not possible" if mixture contains unknown component, or, it is judged as "not classified" if mixture not contains any unknown component.